Pattie Menzies: Honours

 In the 1954 New Year Honours, Pattie Menzies was appointed Dame Grand Cross of the Order of the British Empire.
 The official citation read: "In recognition for her years of incessant and unselfish performance of public duty in hospital work, in visiting, addressing and encouraging many thousands of women in every State of Australia, including very remote areas, and in the distinguished representation of Australia on a number of occasions overseas".
 Her husband was knighted in 1963.

 Other

-In the 1967 America's Cup challenge, the Australian syndicate headed by Sir Frank Packer raced an International 12-metre class racing yacht which was named Dame Pattie in her honour.
+In the 1967 America's Cup challenge, the Australian syndicate headed by Frank Packer raced a 12 Metre racing yacht named Dame Pattie in her honour.

 Sir Robert Menzies died in 1978.
 In 1992 Dame Pattie moved back to Melbourne from Canberra to live with her daughter, Heather Henderson.
 She was a founding member and first patron of the Australian Monarchist League.

 Death

 Dame Pattie Menzies died in Canberra on 30 August 1995, aged 96.
 Her ashes were interred alongside her husband within the 'Prime Ministers Garden' at Melbourne General Cemetery.
 She was survived by her daughter, Heather Henderson, having outlived not only her husband but both of her sons.

 Then Labor Prime Minister Paul Keating described Dame Pattie, upon her death, as “a very great Australian” and an inspiration to fellow Australians.

 This is in contrast to Dame Pattie, not long before her death, had described Keating as "a monster" and "a disgrace".